ColtonHix/printwarehouse/README.md

  - I am aware the search bar can make the header display weird and does nothing.
 I'm not sure how I want to handle searching & sorting yet, so I left it there as a placeholder.
  - Product and Request lists are not paginated (yet...) they will display everything in a big list
  - The site isn't fully size responsive.
 There are a few scaling areas in between the bootstrap resize breakpoints where you enter the twilight zone and things may get funky.
 Site should look fine for most screen sizes though.
- - For some reason, Heroku likes to delete product images when I push.
-I don't know if this is from my gitignore, heroku itself, or what.
-    - Creating fresh products will retain their images (until I push)
-    - I probably just didn't configure my gitignore correctly, but I'd rather not push 30 random test images to Heroku every time I push hence the gitignore so I'll let you create your own :)
  - ClearDB can be a bit slow sometimes; it may take a second or two for a request to go through
     - Eventually I'll make the buttons have a spinner or say loading, but for now they just disable themselves
  - I did not add the front page slider/featured products area.
 I plan to add that when the site is paginated so the user doesn't see 2 of the same product on the page all the time.